moalshak/OOP-competition2021/README.md

 ### Mohammad Al Shakoush s4274865

-## Hi in this short overview I will inform you on what I have done and you can expect.
+## Hi, in this short overview I will inform you on what I have done and what you can expect.

 # TRIPS
 The main focus was adding flights/trips.
 After pressing 'depart' a dot shows on the world map.
 Green dots in the picture <br>